 Remember to keep an open mind because creating wealth is the name of the game.
 Don’t let your stubbornness blind you.
 Let us begin.

 The economy will continue to improve, regardless of Obama or Mitt in the White House.
 The unemployment rate is inching down, earnings growth is healthy although decelerating, inflation is low, interest rates are low, and companies have the most cash ever on their balance sheets.

 We’ve also got the Federal Reserve acting as Obama’s puppet to pump as much money into the system to the delight of debtors, and to the dismay of savers.
 The Federal Reserve is a backstop that guarantees any downturn will be short-lived.
 Now do you realize why Republicans have been so vehemently against the Fed?
 Economic recovery is the number one reason why Obama got re-elected.

 CPI (inflation) will remain around 2% for the next four years given the output gap in the economy.
 The 10-year yield will also remain below 2.5% during this time period.
 As a result, everybody with debt should seek to lower their interest obligations.
 Call your credit card companies, mortgage loan officers, and loan sharks with big bats.
-Look into peer-to-peer lending to consolidate into a lower rate.
+Look into peer-to-peer lending take advantage of the booming opportunity.
 Those without debt should consider following the government’s lead and take on debt given how cheap money is.
 Unlike the government, you don’t have a printing press and will eventually have to pay your loan back, so don’t go too crazy!